 you will cross the "Blue Line" which means you

 are in the Adirondack Forest Preserve.
 Shortly, you

 will cross the river and on the left just past the bridge,

 there is a parking area.
 This is a fishing access

-site right next to
+site right next to these falls.

 River, West Branch

 which is identified on USGS topographical maps as "Rapids".

 There is a parking area for a canoe access point.
 We have

 dubbed it Grunerts Falls because it is right next to what was Grunerts